sorani-dev/tkinter.com/README.md

 30. Slider / Scales with TTKBootstrap - Tkinter TTKBootstrap 15
 31. Scrollbars with TTKBootstrap - Tkinter TTKBootstrap 16
 32. Separators and Sizegrips with TTKBootstrap - Tkinter TTKBootstrap 17
+33. Spinboxes with TTKBootstrap - Tkinter TTKBootstrap 18